tivertonwaterpolo/ClubWebsite/README.md

 # Club Website
-The repository for the tiverton watrpolo website
+The repository for the tiverton watrpolo website.